jonra1993/Arduino_Course/README.md

-This repository contains the documentation used to train Robotic club members in the use of Arduino board.
+This repository contains the documentation used to train Robotic club members of Escuela Politécnica Nacional in the use of Arduino board.

 ## Course